iSumsoft » iOS Issues »How to Fix Safari Not Working on iPhone

 For newer iOS versions

 Step 1: Go to Settings > Screen Time > Content & Privacy Restrictions.
-If asked, enter your Screen Time password.
+Enter your Screen Time password if prompted.

 Select Content and Privacy Restrictions